soraa14/soraa-writeups/_posts/2020-06-16-Chewie-Writeup-TryHackMe.md

 <img src="{{ site.baseurl }}/assets/images/chewie_thm/user.png">

-For the root flag, first we can use the command `sudo -l` for listng user's privileges or check a specific command:
+For the root flag, first we can use the command `sudo -l` for listing user's privileges or check a specific command:

 ```bash
 lia@ubuntu-xenial:~$ sudo -l